 3. Make special food

-Make something special which the family does not normally eat, it can be sweet, sour or in-between.
+A forever green Eid idea is to make something special which the family does not normally eat, it can be sweet, sour or in-between.
 The point is that Eid is special, and the food we eat on this day should be better and different from our usual meals.

 4. Set up a family gift exchange